JosephWildey/productivityApp/README.md

 This script is available in the BASH folder.
 See that folder for the readme.

 # Python
 This is the OS agnostic desktop application version.
 It will read and store information in CSV files.
 It allow updating, editing, and removing information.
 I designed the GUI w/ Glade and wrote the code.
+See the Python file for a current roadmap.
+More ideas will be implemented with time.